Deesus/DeeCSS/README.md

 ###### A simple CSS-HTML framework

 My custom CSS with the intention of replacing Bootstrap.
 This project was created from scratch.
-Main goals: design should be veritably responsive; should have a low learning curve; should solve common design issues.
+Main goals: design should be veritably responsive; should have a low learning curve; should solve common design issues; should use flexboxes to solve everything*.

 #### Requirements:
 - [Sass](https://github.com/sass/sass)